mightandmethod/might-and-method/README.md

-# gatsby-starter-default
+# Might & Method
-The default Gatsby starter.
+An agency website built on Gatsby

 For an overview of the project structure please refer to the [Gatsby documentation - Building with Components](https://www.gatsbyjs.org/docs/building-with-components/).